 Ground disturbance activities can cause several environmental problems, including soil erosion, damage to vegetation, and ground subsidence.
 Therefore, while often necessary, ground disturbance activities can pose a severe threat to the environment if not carried out with care.

 Soil erosion can occur when topsoil is removed or disturbed, exposing the subsoil to rain and wind.
 Erosion can lead to a loss of nutrients in the soil, a decrease in its ability to retain water, and increased flooding.
+It is imperative that you consider an erosion specialist like Erizon erosion control to help you make sure that the ground is prepared against erosion.

 In addition to soil erosion, ground disturbance activities can also damage vegetation.
 This type of damage is due to the construction of roads and buildings, which can cut through forests and other natural habitats.
 The construction of pipelines and power lines can also damage vegetation, disrupt wildlife movement, and destroy habitats.